 Benchmarking & Clinician Profiles

-In the following questions assume that we have followed two clinicians, Smith
+In the following question, use SQL to analyze the data.
+Assume that we have followed two clinicians, Smith

 and Jones, and constructed the decision trees in Figure 1.